 Once upon a time there was a shitty, little diner on a hill.
 It was called the Eagle Rock Diner and it sat atop what in NJ qualifies as a mountain range or something.
 Whatever you call it, the location has an incredible full-on view of Manhattan.
 The entirety of the skyline just laid right out there.
 I imagine this is a pretty damned valuable piece of land.
 So, it was weird that this broken-down restaurant that served sad breakfast remained on the spot for so long.
 Until 2015, when it didn’t.

 And in came the bulldozers and the little diner on the hill was no more.
 In its place sprung up this absolute atrocity.
-This bizarro Disney castle that looks like an incredibly overzealous haunted house designer thought would make for a rad dining experience.
+This bizarro Disney castle that looks like what an incredibly overzealous haunted house designer thought would make for a rad dining experience.
 It’s a very odd choice, this heavy stone fortress of a building.
 I don’t think there are actually any gargoyles outside, but I wouldn’t be surprised if they were, in fact, lurking there under the eaves.

 The insane design choices don’t stop with the outside.
 Walking into the diner, your eyes are assaulted by what feels like an Alice In Wonderland acid trip.
 Competing and clashing patterns fight for space all over the place.
 On the walls, on the booths, on the lights.
 Everywhere.
 Checks next to stripes next to florals and fleur-de-lis.
 It’s ugly as hell.
 The space — which is basically just a giant, high-ceilinged box — takes liberties with patterns in a way only a blind asylum inmate would come up with.
 The only thing breaking up the chaos are large screen televisions mostly broadcasting sports, which is also kind of an odd choice.